International Students (F1-Visa) International Students (F1-Visa)

 International Students (F1-Visa)

 FCC is authorized under federal law to enroll non-immigrant students.
-International students studying at FCC must be pursuing a full course of study towards an Associate Degree other than an Allied Health field, Nursing, Biotechnology, Emergency Management, Culinary Arts and Supervision, Baking and Pastry Arts, Hospitality Management, or English as a Second Language.
-Prospective F1 International students complete four steps prior to being admitted and receiving their I-20 from FCC; four steps to obtain their VISA from a U.S. Embassy or Consulate; and six additional steps with FCC after obtaining their F1 Visa and arriving in the U.S., to complete the enrollment process.
+International students studying at FCC must be pursuing a full course of study towards an Associate Degree other than an Allied Health field, Nursing, Biotechnology, Emergency Management, Culinary Arts and Supervision, Baking and Pastry Arts, Hospitality Management, American Sign Language Interpreter Preparatory or English as a Second Language.
+Prospective F-1 International students complete three steps prior to being admitted and receiving their I-20 from FCC; four steps to obtain their VISA from a U.S. Embassy or Consulate; and six additional steps with FCC after obtaining their F-1 Visa and arriving in the U.S., to complete the enrollment process.

 Student Process to obtain I-20 from FCC: